 Expertise in Tools & Technologies

-FAQs on IoT enabled Solar Energy Harvesting Solution
+FAQs on Solar Energy Monitoring Solution Using IoT

 A. Cost-Efficiency!
 The master –slave architecture brings down the cost, which will otherwise be incurred in setting-up high speed network connection between the individual tracker-controllers and the cloud.